faultylee/ngip/README.md

 - [ ] Using Django as front-end to add/modify/remove checks
 - [ ] Sync function for updating of last ping time
 - [ ] Move updating of last ping time into Celery tasks
-- [ ] Isolate Celery workers into it's own EC2, probably start involving Chef here
+- [ ] Isolate Celery workers into its own EC2, probably start involving Chef here
 - [ ] Add more Celery tasks
   - [ ] Monitoring lapse ping
   - [ ] Notification